 The Great Turkish War started in July 1683, when a massive (maybe 150,000 men or more) Ottoman army surrounded and besieged Vienna, which had only maybe 15,000 men to defend it.
-That city had been a long-standing Ottoman target, one they’d tried to take in September-October 1529.
-That attempt failed when heavy rains slowed down the Ottoman army and left it with too little time between the onset of the siege and the coming of colder fall and winter weather.
-This time, the Ottomans (who were nominally ruled by Mehmed IV but were led by the Grand Vizier, Kara Mustafa Pasha) elected not to even bother bringing the kind of heavy artillery that had gotten bogged down and slowed the army’s advance in 1529, and they arrived at Vienna with plenty of time to carry out a proper siege before winter.
+That city had been a long-standing Ottoman target, one you may recall they’d tried to take in September-October 1529.
+That attempt failed when heavy rains slowed down the big cannon-laden Ottoman army and left it with too little time between the onset of the siege and the coming of colder fall and winter weather.
+They tried again in 1532, but the operation barely got off the ground before it was scuttled.
+This time, the Ottomans (who were nominally ruled by Mehmed IV but were led by his Grand Vizier, Kara Mustafa Pasha) elected not to even bother bringing the kind of heavy artillery that had slowed the army’s advance in 1529, and they arrived at Vienna with plenty of time to carry out a proper siege before winter.
 Smart, right?

 If I were to say at this point that one of the biggest problems the Ottoman Empire had in this period was a lack of competent leadership at its highest levels, hopefully you’d understand where I was coming from.

 While the Ottomans were expending their strength in a futile effort to crack open the walls of Vienna, two Christian relief armies were being assembled.
 One was being put together by the Holy Roman Emperor, Leopold I, under the command of the Duke of Lorraine, Charles V. This army united with one sent by the Polish-Lithuanian Commonwealth under the direct command of the King of Poland/Grand Duke of Lithuania, Jan III Sobieski.
-Jan III took overall command of the joint force, which may have been as large as 100,000 men, and the Crimean, Moldovan, and Serbian forces that Kara Mustafa Pasha had tasked with taking on whatever relief army eventually showed up collapsed after a short battle near Vienna on September 11.
+Jan III took overall command of the joint force, which may have been as large as 100,000 men.
+They arrived on September 11, and met a Crimean, Moldovan, and Serbian force that Kara Mustafa Pasha had tasked with meeting and driving off the expected relief army.
+The Ottoman defenders were soundly defeated in a short battle near Vienna.

-On September 12, the Polish-German relief army met the main Ottoman force outside Vienna.
-Kara Mustafa Pasha made another decision that turns out in hindsight to have been a tactical error, opting to have some of his most capable units continue the assault on the city instead of getting them into the fight against the relief army.
+On September 12, the Polish-German relief army met the main Ottoman force outside Vienna’s walls.
+Kara Mustafa Pasha made another decision that turns out in hindsight to have been a tactical error, ordering some of his most capable units to continue trying to bust into the city instead of diverting them to the collective defense.
 A last-ditch effort to undermine the walls failed when the mines were discovered and disarmed by the Viennese garrison, and meanwhile the Christian army had little trouble defeating the totally depleted Ottomans.
-The real back-breaker was a cavalry charge involving an alleged 18,000 horsemen, led by Jan III himself, that is believed to be the largest cavalry charge in military history.
+The real back-breaker was a cavalry charge involving an alleged 18,000 horsemen, led by Jan III himself, that may possibly be the largest cavalry charge in military history.
 The Ottomans lost as many as 15,000 additional men just over the course of the final battle.